 9. Learning Lessons

-The LADO strategy group should review the circumstances of the case to determine whether there are any improvements to be made to the organisation's procedures or practice.
+The LADO Allegations Meeting attendees should review the circumstances of the case to determine whether there are any improvements to be made to the organisation's procedures or practice.

 10. Procedures in Specific Organisations